graphql/graphiql/README.md

 ```
 A separate GraphQL server should be instantiated for `ProductA` and `ProductB`, each with its own `.graphqlrc` file, as illustrated in the directory structure above.

 The IDE server should manage the lifecycle of the GraphQL server.
-Ideally, the IDE server should spawn a child process for each of the GraphQL servers necessary, and gracefully exit the GraphQL server as the IDE closes.
-In case of errors/sudden halt the GraphQL server will close as the stream from the IDE closes.
+Ideally, the IDE server should spawn a child process for each of the GraphQL Language Service processes necessary, and gracefully exit the processes as the IDE closes.
+In case of errors or a sudden halt the GraphQL Language Service will close as the stream from the IDE closes.

 ### Server Interface